yamcs/grafana-yamcs/README.md

 Enter the name of your Yamcs instance in the *Instance* field.

-Enter your Yamcs username and password.
+(Optional) Enter your Yamcs username and password.

 You can have multiple instances of this plugin with different configurations.

 You can test your configuration using the ```Save & Test``` button.

 ### Example

 For monitoring the Yamcs *simulation* example : ```./run-example simulation ``` with the Yamcs server running on the same host as Grafana.
-By default, the authentication module of yamcs is disabled so you do not have to worry about username and password.

 ![configExample](https://raw.githubusercontent.com/yamcs/grafana-yamcs/master/src/img/configExample.png)